rebecca-earnest/ncov/README.md

 Lines to be changed in `filter_metadata.py`:
-- Line 77: `sheet_name` must be changed to match your Excel sheet name
+- Line 77: `sheet_name` must be changed to match the sheet tab name (without spaces), inside the Excel file

 - Lines 91 and 142: Same as described above, **"Yale-"** must match the unique identifier, only found in your lab's genome IDs.
 Ours is set (in bold) as follows: hCoV-19/USA/**CT-Yale-001**/2020